I think this is a feature, not a bug,

 We know the cost of denying dynamics

-Of letting dangerous processes run infinitly.
+Of letting dangerous processes run infinitely.

 What we believe encrypted is painfully obvious, I'm sure...